ml4ai/delphi/README.md

 pip install -e .
 ```

+# Usage

-Then, while in the directory, do
+While in the directory, do

 ```bash
 ./delphi.py <filename>